qutip/qutip/doc/guide/heom/bosonic.rst

     :context:
     :nofigs:

-    from qutip.solve.nonmarkov.heom import BosonicBath
+    from qutip.solver.heom import BosonicBath

     bath = BosonicBath(Q, ck_real, vk_real, ck_imag, vk_imag)

 And we're done!

-The :class:`~qutip.solve.nonmarkov.heom.BosonicBath` can be used with the :class:`~qutip.solve.nonmarkov.heom.HEOMSolver` in exactly the same way as the baths we constructed previously using the built-in Drude-Lorentz bath expansions.
+The :class:`~qutip.solver.heom.BosonicBath` can be used with the :class:`~qutip.solver.heom.HEOMSolver` in exactly the same way as the baths we constructed previously using the built-in Drude-Lorentz bath expansions.

 Multiple baths
 --------------

-The :class:`~qutip.solve.nonmarkov.heom.HEOMSolver` supports having a system interact with multiple environments.
+The :class:`~qutip.solver.heom.HEOMSolver` supports having a system interact with multiple environments.
 All that is needed is to supply a list of baths instead of a single bath.